artefactual/atom-docs/user-manual/administer/static-pages.rst

 ..
 NOTE::

-   :term:`Static pages <static page>` can only be edited and added by an authenticated (i.e. logged-in) :term:`administrator` or :term:`editor`.
+   :term:`Static pages <static page>` can only be edited and added by an authenticated (i.e. logged-in) :term:`administrator`.
 For more information on user permissions, see :ref:`edit-user-permissions`.

 .. _security-static-pages: